 - To update any section after adding it, hover over the section and click Edit or Settings.

-Index Pages have special banner style options in the Parallax Images section of the Style Editor.
+Index Pages have special banner style options in the Parallax Images section of Site Styles.

 Use the Index Image Height tweak to adjust the height of the banner image or video: